The views expressed by the host on this program make more sense than anything anybody else out there happens to be saying.

 We women of the United States have a very clear message for every single presidential candidate, including or especially Hillary Clinton.

-And we women say pull.
+And we women say pull out now.

-Uh that would add a nice looking guy to boot.
+That would add a nice looking guy to boot.

 The need to bring this war to an end is here.

-That's why today I'm introducing the Iraq War De-escalation act of 2007.
+That's why today I'm introducing the Iraq War De-escalation Act of 2007.

-This plan would not only place a cap on the number of troops in Iraq and stop the escalation, more importantly, it would begin a phased redeployment of U.S. forces with the goal of removing all U.S. combat forces from Iraq by March 31st, 2008.
+This plan would not only place a cap on the number of troops in Iraq and stop the escalation, more importantly, it would begin a phased redeployment of U.S. forces with the goal of removing all U.S. combat forces from Iraq by March 31st, 2008, consistent with the expectations of the bipartisan Iraq study group that the president has so assiduously ignored.

-By the way, I forgot to tell you people, I've I I don't go to Washington much, but when I do go, sometimes I run down to the bar, the hotel where I stay, because you used to be able to smoke cigars in there.
+By the way, I forgot to tell you people, I don't go to Washington much, but when I do go, sometimes I run down to the bar, the hotel where I stay, because you used to be able to smoke cigars in there.

-But now they've you can't do that anyway.
+But now you can't do that anyway.

 Now there's no reason to go there.

-You know, I mean, Senator Kennedy probably has Chevus Elbow and drinking it.
+You know, I mean, Senator Kennedy probably has Chevas elbow and drinking, and he's a king of the Elbow Benders Club.

-And I meant to mention this to you people.
+When a bartender tells you that he gets Chevas or cutty elbow serving, and I meant to mention this to you people.

 Now, who are we talking about here?